 #13 Heals canker sores

 Canker sores can be annoying as well as painful, and aloe vera can help!
-Several studies have shown that applying aloe vera to canker sores can reduce the size of the ulcers as well as speed up healing and reduce the pain.
+Several studies have shown that applying aloe vera to canker sores can reduce the size of the ulcers as well as speed up healing and lessen the pain.

 #14 Improves weight loss efforts